fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-06-18】[musistudio / claude\-code\-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic
 * 【2025-06-17】[Jigsaw-Code / outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
 * 【2025-06-17】[MotiaDev / motia](https://github.com/MotiaDev/motia) - Unified Backend Framework for APIs, Events, and AI Agents
 * 【2025-06-14】[leonardsellem / n8n-mcp-server](https://github.com/leonardsellem/n8n-mcp-server) - MCP server that provides tools and resources for interacting with n8n API